cyclonePort · Weather Surveillance Instrumentation

 Why vector averaging matters operationally

-A simple arithmetic average of direction readings that span 350°–010° (northerly) produces a meaningless southerly result.
+A simple arithmetic average of directions that cross 0°/360° can produce a physically meaningless result.

 cyclonePort’s RadarOmega platform applies vector averaging to all wind direction data before display and export.